EnterpriseDB/tpa/docs/src/haproxy.md

 # Configuring haproxy

-TPAexec will install and configure haproxy on instances whose `role` contains `haproxy`.
+TPA will install and configure haproxy on instances whose `role` contains `haproxy`.

 By default, haproxy listens on `127.0.0.1:5432` for requests forwarded by [`pgbouncer`](pgbouncer.md) running on the same instance.
 You must specify a list of `haproxy_backend_servers` to forward requests to.

-TPAexec will install the latest available version of haproxy by default.
+TPA will install the latest available version of haproxy by default.
 You can install a specific version instead by setting `haproxy_package_version: 1.9.15*` (for example).